AI Literacy Training for New Zealand Organisations

 How is your training different from international AI courses?

-International AI training courses typically cover generic ethics principles, global privacy concepts, and overseas case studies.
-Our programmes are built specifically for the New Zealand context: Privacy Act 2020 (not GDPR or the Australian Privacy Act), Privacy Commissioner guidance on AI, Public Service AI Framework (not foreign government frameworks), Treaty of Waitangi obligations, Maori data sovereignty, HIPC for healthcare, and FMA/RBNZ expectations for financial services.
-Every case study and compliance module references NZ law and NZ regulators.
+International AI training courses typically cover generic ethics principles, global privacy concepts, and overseas case studies that do not reflect how governance works in Aotearoa.
+Our programmes are built specifically for the New Zealand context: Privacy Act 2020 and its 13 Information Privacy Principles (not GDPR or other jurisdictions' privacy legislation), Privacy Commissioner guidance on automated decision-making and algorithmic transparency, Public Service AI Framework requirements (not foreign government frameworks), Treaty of Waitangi obligations and Māori data governance including kaitiakitanga and data sovereignty, HIPC for healthcare organisations, and FMA and RBNZ expectations for financial services businesses.
+Every case study, compliance module, and governance framework reference is grounded in NZ law, NZ regulators, and the OECD AI Principles as adopted in the National AI Strategy.

 What does Treaty of Waitangi training cover in an AI context?

-The Treaty module covers practical application of partnership, protection, and participation principles to AI use.
-Staff learn what Maori data sovereignty means for their daily work, how to identify cultural safety risks in AI-generated content or decisions, when AI systems affecting Maori communities require iwi engagement, and how to escalate decisions where Treaty obligations may be engaged.
-Content is calibrated to role -- executives receive governance-level Treaty obligations while all staff receive practical guidance relevant to their AI use.
+The Treaty of Waitangi module covers practical application of partnership, protection, and participation principles to AI use in the Aotearoa context.
+Staff learn what Māori data sovereignty and kaitiakitanga mean for their daily work, how to identify cultural safety risks in AI-generated content or decisions, when AI systems affecting Māori communities require iwi engagement, and how to escalate decisions where Treaty obligations may be engaged.
+We calibrate content to each role.
+Executives receive governance-level Treaty obligations and Companies Act 1993 duty of care context, while all staff receive practical guidance relevant to their AI use and their contribution to their organisation's risk management and compliance posture.

 Can you train our L&D team to deliver this internally?